vipinj/validic/README.md

 ### Connect ###
 - Create activities as a Validic Connect partner
 - Post extra data
+- Update or Delete activities by Validic activity id

 ### Latest Endpoint ###
 - Get latest data recorded, regardless of when the activity occurred